Board of Editors

 - José Ossandón, Associate Professor, Department of Organization, Copenhangen Business School, DK

-- Trine Pallesen, Assistant Professor, Department of Organization, Copenhangen Business School, DK
+- Trine Pallesen, Associate Professor, Department of Organization, Copenhangen Business School, DK

 The board of editors is the core centre for editorial governance of Valuation Studies.
 The two editors-in-chief act in a supervisory capacity.
 As a collective, the board regularly discusses topics of import to the development of the journal such as the proposals for special issues.
 The handling editor for a submitted manuscript is selected among the members of the board who then handles the continuous correspondence with the corresponding author and the selection of and correspondence with reviewers (minimum of two are chosen for each manuscript sent out for review).
 Other members of the board of editors as well as the board in its entirety are consulted in the process of individual manuscripts when needed.
 The handling editor is empowered in making decisions on how to proceed with manuscripts, yet decisions of final acceptance of a submission is always formally done jointly by the editors-in-chief.